Policies

 Safe management of linen, including uniforms and workwear Policy for Care Home settings

-NEW SET OF POLICIES APRIL 2023 This Policy is one of the ‘Standard infection control precautions’ (SICPs) referred to by NHS England in the National infection prevention and control manual (NIPCM) for England.
-The Health Technical Memorandum 01-04: Decontamination of...
+This Policy is one of the ‘Standard infection control precautions’ (SICPs) referred to by NHS England in the National infection prevention and control manual (NIPCM) for England.
+Linen used in care homes can become soiled with blood, faeces and other...

 Type: Policies